 Uprights are great for those handling large messes, thanks to their wide vacuum heads.
 They’re also considerably lightweight, even when their tanks are filled with water, so maneuvering the tool around sharp furniture legs and other obstacles won’t pose a problem.

 Handheld models are nearly the polar opposite of uprights.
 They’re incredibly small, great for spot-cleaning tiny stains, and hardly hold onto any water.
-This would make for a great backup vacuum and mop tool, especially for cleaning auto interior.
+This would make for a great backup vacuum and mop tool, especially for cleaning an automotive interior.

 Wet/dry vacs are generally considered a must-have tool for craftsmen.
 They’re not quiet, so they’ll wake up any sleeping pets and children when used indoors.
 However, their motors are incredibly powerful, and they will pick up wet concrete and wood chips.